 - People are rediscovering old photographs and cherished mementos, so ask them to share these items on social media and suggest framing their favorites; Bored Panda has some inspiration.

 - If you like these ideas, here are some templates we created to help you get started.
+We also have holiday templates here.

 For your local business community